Xavier Malisse

-Xavier Malisse (born 19 July 1980) is a Belgian former professional tennis player.
+Xavier Malisse (born 19 July 1980) is a Belgian tennis coach and a former professional player.
 Born in the north-western Flemish city of Kortrijk and nicknamed X-Man, he is one of only two Belgian men (the other being David Goffin) to have been ranked in the top 20 of the ATP Tour, with a career-high singles ranking of world No. 19.

 Career

 Juniors

 As a junior Malisse compiled a singles win–loss record of 66–18, reaching as high as No. 10 in the junior world singles rankings in 1997.
 He made the quarterfinals of Wimbledon in 1997, whilst his final junior tournament was winning Eddie Herr later that year.